kimdebie/Heuristieken-Kaartkleuren/README.md

 		running_environment:
 		USE THIS FILE TO TEST THE ALGORITHMS.
 Select graph to be used, algorithm version, and choose visualization or testing.

+	For the visualisation of the maps, shapfiles have been used to show the maps.
+	These shapefiles are in the map Code/JSON_files.
+		Fixed_raj is for Rajasthan, India Map 1.
+		Fixed_spaj is for Spain Map 2.
+		Fixed_penns is for pennsylvania, USA Map 3.